-- Provide owner’s and loan policies of title insurance,
+- Provide owner’s policy and loan policy of title insurance,

-With HVTA’s experience and expertise, they can handle any real estate transaction — large or small.
+With Hocking Valley Title Agency’s experience and expertise, they can handle any real estate transaction — large or small.

 How can a title agent help me if I’m planning on selling my own home, or property?

 Hocking Valley Title Agency’s title agents, and Dagger Law attorneys, can provide a full range of services for people wanting to sell their home on their own, including:

 - Conducting a title examination